Excel Inspite of Failures and Handicap!!

 It means God has a better idea!
 You will get the idea if you have faith in Him.

-We Can Change / Succeed
+We Can Change and Succeed

 1) Abraham Lincoln was a poor farmer’s son.
-After several losses, failures and defeats, he went on to become the president of America.
+After several losses, failures, and defeats, he went on to become the president of America.

-7) Demosthenes was a nervous stammerer, but that didn’t prevent him from becoming a well-known Greek orator.
+6) Demosthenes was a nervous stammerer, but that didn’t prevent him from becoming a well-known Greek orator.

-8) Beethoven was deaf, yet he could become a renowned music composer.
+7) Beethoven was deaf, yet he could become a renowned music composer.

-15) C. N. Janaki had both legs stricken with polio; yet became famous swimmer, mentioned in the book, ‘Special People’ by Oxford University.
+11) C. N. Janaki had both legs stricken with polio; yet became a famous swimmer, as mentioned in the book, Special People by Oxford University.

-Light a candle if you can!
+Instead of blaming darkness, light a candle if you can!

 Stop blaming everyone and everything for failures and setbacks.
+Instead, take action.

 Change can start with ourselves and can begin only from within.